kylelemons/fatchan/README.md

     int int8 int16 int32 int64
     uint uint8 uint16 uint32 uint64

-All of these are encoded using the [varint](https://developers.google.com/protocol-buffers/docs/encoding#varints) encoding or [zigzag](https://developers.google.com/protocol-buffers/docs/encoding#types) encoding according to the signedness of the value.
+With the exception of uint8 (aka byte), all of these are encoded using the [varint](https://developers.google.com/protocol-buffers/docs/encoding#varints) encoding or [zigzag](https://developers.google.com/protocol-buffers/docs/encoding#types) encoding according to the signedness of the value.
+Bytes (aka uint8) are encoded as single bytes.

 The following floating point types are supported: